SebastianPost96/ngx-lifecycle/projects/ngx-lifecycle/README.md

 # ngx-lifecycle

-This library provides output directives for all Angular 9+ lifecycle hooks.
+This library provides output directives for Angular 9+ lifecycle hooks.
 They can be applied to components and template elements in the following way:

 ```html
 <my-component